trevor-johnson/flight_delays/README.md

 While this was a group project, all code in this repository is my own.
 The full repository that includes my teammates' code is in a private repo.

-A report with our full results can be found in the final report and presentation files.
+A report with our full results can be found in the final report and presentation links below.

 ## Links